 Rob Young shows us an obsidian knife.

-This young geologist chooses to be an artifact salesman and climbing instructor in the tourist season so that he can persue his loved activity, mountain climbing between times.
-His knowledge and appreciation of gemstones makes a visit to Sundance Indian Arts a pleasure.
+in the tourist season so that he can persue his loved activity, mountain climbing between times.

 I wonder how many college-educated young people work at jobs requiring less than their training in order to climb mountains.
 These young to middle-aged people often work as tourist guide-naturalists in the summer, too.

 Obsidian is a naturally-occuring volcanic glass.
-The mineral was chipped and shaped into a knife in much the same way as the ancients formed their tools.
+The mineral was chipped and shaped into

 The Stage Stops in Jackson